-Kevin Pietersen becomes first overseas player to deliver MAK Pataudi Lecture: Full text of his speech
+Kevin Pietersen bats for Test cricket in MAK Pataudi Memorial Lecture: Full text of his speech

 It is a huge honour to be standing here for so many reasons.
 To be in India, a country that has become a home from home over the year thanks to the friends I have made here.
 And my instant empathy with the people whose passion for and knowledge of our wonderful game of cricket is unparalleled.
 To be completely honest with you, I am still a little overwhelmed to have been asked to speak following the great and the good of Indian cricket who have given this lecture over the past five years:

 Sunil Gavaskar, VVS Laxman, Anil Kumble, Rahul Dravid and Farukh Engineer.
 Imagine that lot on the same side!
 Although Anil may have had to bowl from both ends.
-I believe the six of us shared 633 test wickets of which Anil contributed a modest 619!
+I believe the six of us shared 633 Test wickets of which Anil contributed a modest 619!

 Seriously though, to be the first overseas cricketer to give this lecture, it feels nothing less than incredible.
 I believe there are those in the local media who met the news of my selection using words a little stronger than ‘incredible’!

-Which reminds me of the reaction to my selection for my first test match in 2005!
+Which reminds me of the reaction to my selection for my first Test match in 2005!

 But I’m getting ahead of myself.
 Because we are here, of course, to remember the great Tiger Pataudi.
 What a cricketer!
 And, even more importantly what a man!
 A man whose passion, leadership and love of the game have crossed borders time zones and oceans.